Brainfuck: History

 Müller designed Brainfuck with the goal of implementing the smallest possible compiler, inspired by the 1024-byte compiler for the FALSE programming language.
 Müller's original compiler was implemented in Motorola 68000 assembly on the Amiga and compiled to a binary with a size of 296 bytes.
 He uploaded the first Brainfuck compiler to Aminet in 1993.
 The program came with a "Readme" file, which briefly described the language, and challenged the reader "Who can program anything useful with it? :)".
 Müller also included an interpreter and some examples.
 A second version of the compiler used only 240 bytes.

 Language design

 The language consists of eight commands.
 A Brainfuck program is a sequence of these commands.
 The commands are executed sequentially, with some exceptions: an instruction pointer begins at the first command, and each command it points to is executed, after which it normally moves forward to the next command.
 The program terminates when the instruction pointer moves past the last command.

-Brainfuck uses a simple machine model consisting of the program and instruction pointer, as well as a one-dimensional array of at least 30,000 byte cells initialized to zero; a movable data pointer (initialized to point to the leftmost byte of the array); and two streams of bytes for input and output (most often connected to a keyboard and a monitor respectively, and using the ASCII character encoding).
+In the canonical abstract machine model for Brainfuck, a program operates on a one-dimensional tape of memory cells indexed from zero and unbounded to the right.
+(Note: Haupt 2007: "Brainfuck features an array of 30,000 cells, each of which contains an ASCII character."
+(Note: A Brainfuck variant with a finite tape and finite cell values is not Turing-complete.
+It has only finitely many configurations and is therefore equivalent to a finite-state machine, recognizing exactly the regular languages in the Chomsky hierarchy.))
+Each cell contains an 8-bit unsigned integer (0–255) and is initialized to zero.
+Arithmetic on cells wraps modulo 256, so incrementing 255 produces 0 and decrementing 0 produces 255.
+A data pointer (initialized to point to the leftmost byte of the array) indicates the current cell on the tape and can move left or right.
+Moving left from the first cell (index 0) is undefined.
+The language provides eight commands that modify the tape, move the pointer, perform input/output (using the ASCII character encoding) or control loops.

 The eight language commands each consist of a single character: